rabbunimerugumala/Mason-Manager-Pro/src/README.md

 -   **PDF Export**: Generate a professional, detailed PDF report of the entire history for a work site, including weekly totals and a grand total.
 -   **Share as JPG**: Share a summary of any specific week's work as a downloadable JPG image, ideal for quick updates via messaging apps.
 -   **Fully Mobile-Responsive**: The UI is optimized for all screen sizes.
 Dialogs adapt into drawers on mobile for a seamless experience.
--   **Persistent & Private Local Storage**: All your data is automatically saved in the browser's `localStorage` and is tied to your user account.
+-   **Persistent & Private Local Storage**: All your data is automatically saved in the browser's `localStorage` and is tied to your user account on the specific device you are using.
 -   **Modern UI**: Built with ShadCN UI and Tailwind CSS for a consistent and professional design.

 ## Tech Stack